Expressive Power of ReLU and Step Networks under Floating-Point Operations: Introduction

 \subsection{Summary of contribution}

-In this work, we investigate the expressive power of neural networks under floating-point operations, and $\step(x)=\indc{x\ge0}$ and $\relu(x)=\max\{x,0\}$ activation functions.
+Unlike prior works considering exact mathematical operations that typical neural network implementations do not perform, in this work, we investigate the expressive power of neural networks under floating-point operations, and $\step(x)=\indc{x\ge0}$ and $\relu(x)=\max\{x,0\}$ activation functions.
+To our knowledge, this is the first work that considers practical neural networks typically implemented by computers using floating-point numbers (e.g., inputs, parameters, and intermediate values) and operations (e.g., addition and multiplication).

 Our first set of results is for $\bbF_p$, a set of floating-point numbers with \emph{$p$-bit significand and unbounded exponent} (i.e., the exponent can be any integer), and an input dimension {$d\le2^p$}.
-We note that $\bbF_p$ have been widely used in the floating-point literature since floating-point operations in $\bbF_p$ do not incur any overflow and underflow \cite{BoldoM11, Boldo15, Jeannerod15, JeannerodLMP16, JeannerodR18}.
+We note that $\bbF_p$ have been widely used in the floating-point literature since floating-point operations in $\bbF_p$ do not incur any overflow and underflow \cite{BoldoM11, Boldo15, Jeannerod15, JeannerodLMP16, JeannerodR18}, i.e., $\bbF_p$ is often easier to analyze compared to the bounded exponent case.

 \begin{itemize}[leftmargin=15pt] \item As in the classical results, we show for $\step$ networks that $O(n)$ parameters are sufficient for memorizing arbitrary $n$ input/output pairs. \cref{thm:memstepfp-temp} states that there exists a $\step$ network $f_\theta:\bbF_p^d\to\bbF_p$ of $O(n)$ parameters that is parameterized by $\theta$, uses only floating-point operations, and satisfies the following: for any $\mathcal D=\{(\bfz_1,y_1),\dots,(\bfz_n,y_n)\}\subset\bbF_p^d\times\bbF_p$ such that $\bfz_i\ne\bfz_j$ for all $i\ne j$, there exists $\theta_{\mathcal D}$ satisfying